seancdavis/sapwood-classic/docs/02-getting_started/03-production_environment.md

 Given our handy-dandy [communicative workflow](/docs/communicative_workflow), your production environment is where your content will be generated.
-Let's look at how to setup your production server, and get taproot running on the server.
+Let's look at how to setup your production server, and get sapwood running on the server.

 Server Requirements
 ----------------